ctzurcanu/virtues/docs/prudence.md

 ## Definition

-- ability to think and act using knowledge, experience, understanding, common sense, and insight
+- ability to think using new knowledge, re-evaluate experience, understanding and insight in opposition to common sense
-- ability to act based on that wisdom
+- ability to act based on that understanding
-- making the right decisions in practical matters
+- achieveing better results than using common sense solutions

 - types
-    - prudence, wisdom in the interest of self
+    - in the interest of self
-    - prudence, wisdom in the interest of others
+    - in the interest of others

 - subtypes
-    - modesty
-    - humility
+    - discovery of eternities
-    - hygiene
+    - justice in eternity
-    - patience
+    - provable integrity

 ## Dependencies